subramanian29/Movie-Recommendation-System/README.md

 # cineMatch

-A web-app that recommends the user with top ten suggestions of films similar to what they have searched for.
+A website that recommends the user with top ten suggestions of films similar to what they have searched for.
 Additionally, if the user wants, they can get a random suggestion too!

 ## Table of Contents